iBridges-for-iRODS/iBridges/docs/source/metadata.rst

 Export Metadata
 ---------------

-The method :meth:`MetaData.to_dict` will provide you with a python dictionary containing the user-defined metadata:
+The method :meth:`meta.to_dict` will provide you with a python dictionary containing the user-defined metadata:

 .. code-block:: python